 This is my Ecosynth scan of the UMBC campus (view in interactive 3D!).
-I've been thinking about doing a large combined scan like this one for a while, and this…Continue
+I've been thinking about doing a large combined scan like this one for a while, and this past autumn we finally had the free resources and time to do it.…Continue

 I've just finished updating the licensing information for a large part of the Ecosynth project content online.
-The content on the following Ecosynth websites is now available under a Creative Commons Attribution…Continue
+The content on the following Ecosynth websites is now available under a Creative Commons Attribution 4.0 International License.…Continue

 Added by Jonathan Dandois on January 16, 2014 at 2:53pm — No Comments